Ajaykr01/Weather-app/README.md

-This is a simple weather app.
+This is a simple weather app that uses an API to provide you weather information.